Last updated on: 20th July 2022

 We limit access to your (and your child’s) personal data to those employees, agents, contractors and other third parties who have a business need to know the information and are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We only retain your (and your child’s) personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us by contacting us at email@example.com.

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
+Under certain circumstances, you have rights under data protection laws in relation to your (and your child’s) personal data.